-How to Fix No Audio in Mac Screen Recording: A Symptom-Based Checklist
+How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 mac screen recording no audiomac screen recording no soundmac internal audio recordingquicktime no audioshift command 5 audiomac screen recording fix

-How to Fix No Audio in Mac Screen Recording: A Symptom-Based Checklist
+How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 You hit play on the Zoom call you just recorded, and all you hear is your own voice.
-The other person?
+The other side?
 Silent.

 Sound familiar?
-The screen captured fine, but the other party's voice isn't there.
-You have another important meeting tomorrow, so you need to make sure the next recording actually captures the audio.
+The screen captured fine, but the other party's voice isn't in there.
+There's another call tomorrow, and you need the next recording to actually work.

-The good news: when Mac screen recording fails to capture audio, the cause is usually predictable based on the symptom.
+The good news: when Mac screen recording fails to capture audio, the cause is usually predictable from the symptom.
 This guide gives you a symptom-based lookup table first, then walks through each fix in order.
-And at the end, for those who keep getting stuck on configuration, we'll show you the fastest route to a "just works, no thinking required" setup.
+And at the end, for anyone who keeps getting stuck on configuration, the fastest route to a "just works, no thinking required" setup.

-"No audio" can mean several totally different problems.
+"No audio" can mean several completely different problems.
 Start by finding which row below matches your situation.

-Neither your voice nor the other person's voice is capturedMic is turned off in the recording toolSymptom 1
+Neither your voice nor the other person's voice was capturedMic is toggled off inside the recording toolSymptom 1

-Recording starts but permission dialogs keep appearing or get rejectedOS-level mic / screen recording permission is missingSymptom 2
+Recording starts but permission dialogs keep popping or get deniedOS-level mic / screen recording permission isn't grantedSymptom 2

 Your voice is captured, but the Zoom caller's voice or YouTube audio isn'tYou're trying to record "internal audio" (a macOS limitation)Symptom 3

-It worked yesterday, but suddenly no audio todayRecording / playback device selection has driftedSymptom 4
+It worked yesterday, no audio todayRecording / playback device selection driftedSymptom 4

 Of these, the one that traps the most people is Symptom 3: internal audio.
-If you've been tweaking settings without success, this is the place to look first.
+If you've been tweaking settings for an hour without success, that's the first place to look.

-The most common reason is that the mic is simply turned off in the recording tool's options.
-Mac's built-in tool (Shift+Command+5) defaults to "no microphone," which catches a lot of people by surprise.
+The single most frequent reason is also the simplest: the mic is just turned off in the recording tool's options.
+Mac's built-in tool (Shift + Command + 5) defaults to "no microphone," which catches a surprising number of people.

 macOS screenshot toolbar